Summer is here and isn’t it fabulous!

 Gone are the chilly, dark dreary mornings of winter.
 Watching the sun slip up past the hills that border Perth, over the trees and stream through the windows of our living area has become one of lives little moments of bliss each morning.

 The kids are eager to get outdoors from the get go.
-Miss 4 loves setting up obstacles courses much like they did at kindy over the year while Miss 21m loves to bounce on the trampoline and search for insects.
+Miss 4 loves setting up obstacles courses much like they did at kindy over the year.
+Instead, Miss 21m loves to bounce on the trampoline and search for insects.

 I usually sit outside with my favourite mug full of coffee and watch them just have fun ( and act as a volume control for our neighbours).
 We have breakfast in the warmth of the suns reach and tend to the garden.
-We walk down to one of our local parks or jump into the car to explore one that is brand new or visit a national park or the beach.
+There have been many walks down to our local parks.
+Just like the old, we love to jump into the car to explore one that is brand new.
+We also love to visit national parks and going down to the beach.

 However… the sun or more so UV rays are always on my mind as the morning progresses.